ChessTournamentManager/Documentation/Research/Database Research.md

 It is also possible to use MongoDB as a cache, but Redis is generally faster.
 In [this article](https://dev.to/playtomic/redis-vs-mongodb-fight-1481) and [this article](https://scalegrid.io/blog/comparing-in-memory-databases-redis-vs-mongodb-percona-memory-engine/), both Redis and MongoDB were used as a cache and were benchmarked.
 The results are as expected.

-Because Redis is often use as a cache and not as a datastore, it was quite hard to find benchmarks from other people who did the same experiment I did.
-From the information gathered, we can safely say that, although Redis' speeds as a datastore are still quite fast, MongoDB is better suited as a datastore and Redis is better suited for caching.
+Because Redis is often use as a cache and not as a data store, it was quite hard to find benchmarks from other people who did the same experiment I did.
+From the information gathered, we can safely say that, although Redis' speeds as a data store are still quite fast, MongoDB is better suited as a data store and Redis is better suited for caching.

-Other than the choice of database to use as a datastore, there are also other factors which could influence read and write speed in a production environment.
+Other than the choice of database to use as a data store, there are also other factors which could influence read and write speed in a production environment.
 For example, if you are using databases on a cloud service, you are dependant on the network speed of the cloud service and the hardware they use.
 Workload and OS optimization are also important factors.

 # Summary

-(Write this when you refactored the document with all the questions.
-It will then become easier to write a summary.)
+In the research, the different types of NoSQL databases were mentioned and explained.
+Several databases were chosen and its use-cases were explained.
+Then, Redis and MongoDB were implemented in Spring Boot projects and the same was attempted for Scylla.
+This was done with the help of available dependincies and Docker.
+After implementing most databases successfully, they were then benchmarked in seperate projects.
+This was done successfully with the help of JMH and Spring Boot test.
+The results were then analyzed and some interesting conclusions were reached.
+Due to this research, insight was gained, as well as architecture ideas for future projects.
+Lots of information was gained and the questions were answered successfully.
+Thank you for reading.

 # Sources